What mushrooms look like are different. Beware, poisonous mushrooms: a selection of known species. Types by food type

 boletus

 They appear everywhere at the end of May.
-This is a hat mushroom that loves the sun.
-Boletus usually grows in "families" around trees.
+This is a cap mushroom that loves the sun.
+Boletus mushrooms usually grow in “families” around trees.
 Their hemispherical cap can be either white or dark brown, depending on the age of the find.
-It is important to distinguish between boletus and gall fungus: the latter has a burning taste with bitterness and a pink layer of spores, while in boletus spores the spores are gray.
+It is important to distinguish between boletus and gall mushroom: the latter has a pungent, bitter taste and a pink layer of spores, while boletus mushrooms have gray spores.

 boletus

-Appear simultaneously with boletus, but prefer pine forests.
-A distinctive feature of the butter dish is a brown cap covered with a sticky film.
+Appear simultaneously with boletus mushrooms, but they prefer pine forests.
+A distinctive feature of the oiler is its brown cap covered with a sticky film.

 How to pick mushrooms (video)

-In summer, spring mushrooms also grow, to which new ones join.
-Avid lovers of quiet hunting go to the forest from June itself, and in August, which is the peak of fruiting, everyone else joins them.
+In summer, spring mushrooms also grow and are joined by new ones.
+Avid lovers quiet hunt They go to the forest from June, and in August, which is the peak of fruiting, everyone else joins them.

 Porcini

-The first place in the list of summer species is, of course, white.
-This is a very valuable species, because it has not only excellent taste, but also healing properties: it contains substances that kill bacteria.
+First place on the list summer species takes, of course, white.
+This is a very valuable species because it not only has an excellent taste, but also healing properties: it contains substances that kill bacteria.

-The appearance of "white" is difficult to confuse with others: a fleshy hat, dyed in warm shades of brown, pink or even white, is attached to a plump leg.
+The appearance of “white” is difficult to confuse with others: A fleshy hat, colored in warm shades of brown, pink or even white, mounted on a plump stem.
 The pulp has a pleasant taste and aroma.

-For its positive properties, it is called the "king of mushrooms."
-You can find "white" in forests with birches and pines, in open areas.
-But the fungus itself prefers to stay in the shade, hiding under fallen trees or thick grass.
+For its positive properties it is called the “king of mushrooms”.
+You can find “white” in forests with birch and pine trees, in open areas.
+But the mushroom itself prefers to remain in the shade, hiding under fallen trees or thick grass.

 Porcini

-Grows in forests that have oaks or pines.
-At first glance, the flywheel resembles a butter dish, but the surface of its brown or olive cap is dry and has a velvety texture.
-Their diameter does not exceed 10 cm, but in a favorable environment, this figure can become larger.
+Grows in forests that contain oak or pine trees.
+At first glance, the flywheel resembles an oil can, but the surface of its brown or olive cap is dry and has a velvety structure.
+Their diameter does not exceed 10 cm, but in a favorable environment this figure can become larger.

 Russula

-It is a small and very fragile mushroom that grows in large numbers everywhere.
-The color of the hats is the most diverse: yellow, pink, purple, white.
-White flesh, easily broken when pressed, sweet in taste.
-Russula grow until late autumn mainly in the lowlands of any forest, and are undemanding to the soil.
-Despite the name, russula is better to cook: fry in breadcrumbs, boil, add to soup and potatoes, or pickle for the winter.
+This is a small and very fragile mushroom that grows everywhere in large quantities.
+The color of the caps can be very diverse: yellow, pink, purple, white.
+White pulp, easily broken when pressed, sweet in taste.
+Russulas grow until late autumn, mainly in the lowlands of any forest, and are undemanding to soil.
+Despite the name, it is better to prepare russula: fry in breading, boil, add to soup and potatoes, or pickle for the winter.

 Russula

-They grow in large "families" in well-moistened areas of mixed and coniferous forests.
-This agaric does not exceed 10 cm in diameter.
-His hat in a young bitter is almost flat, with time it turns into a funnel-shaped one.
-Both the leg and the skin are brick-colored.
-The pulp, like that of russula, is fragile; when damaged, white juice may appear from it.
+They grow in large “families” in well-moistened areas of mixed and coniferous forest.
+This lamellar mushroom does not exceed 10 cm in diameter.
+The cap of a young bitterling is almost flat, and over time it turns into a funnel-shaped one.
+Both the stem and the skin are brick-colored.
+The pulp, like that of russula, is fragile; if damaged, white juice may appear from it.

 Chanterelles

-These are mushrooms loved by many, making an excellent duet with potatoes when frying.
+These are mushrooms loved by many and make an excellent duo with potatoes when fried.
 They appear in June among moss in birch or pine forests.

-Chanterelles grow in a dense carpet or bright yellow (for which they got their name).
-The funnel-shaped hat has a wavy edging.
-A nice feature of the fungus is that it is almost always untouched by worms.
+Chanterelles grow in a dense carpet or are bright yellow in color (which is why they got their name).
+The funnel-shaped cap has a wavy edge.
+A pleasant feature of the mushroom is that it is almost always untouched by worms.

 Varieties of edible mushrooms (video)